Classification by a neural network using Keras

 We have now designed a neural network that in theory we should be able to train to classify Penguins.
 However, we first need to select an appropriate loss function that we will use during training.
 This loss function tells the training algorithm how wrong, or how ‘far away’ from the true value the predicted value is.

-For the one-hot encoding that we selected before a fitting loss function is the Categorical Crossentropy loss.
+For the one-hot encoding that we selected earlier a suitable loss function is the Categorical Crossentropy loss.
 In Keras this is implemented in the keras.losses.CategoricalCrossentropy class.
 This loss function works well in combination with the softmax activation function we chose earlier.
 The Categorical Crossentropy works by comparing the probabilities that the neural network predicts with ‘true’ probabilities that we generated using the one-hot encoding.
 This is a measure for how close the distribution of the three neural network outputs corresponds to the distribution of the three values in the one-hot encoding.
 It is lower if the distributions are more similar.

 For more information on the available loss functions in Keras you can check the documentation.